lmc-eu/code-quality-tools/packages/renovate-config/README.md

 # `@lmc-eu/renovate-config`

-> LMC's config for renovate
+> LMC’s config for renovate

 ## Usage

-Enable Renovate in your repo and just `extends` in `renovate.json`.
+Enable Renovate in your repository and just `extends` in `renovate.json`.

 ```json
 {